kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 ![rsx rear anti lift heave](/assets/images/2021-02-14/rsx-rear-anti-lift-heave.svg)

-Because of the rear suspension topology, the side view kinematic instant centre for does not move much relative to the suspended mass.
-The side view swing axle is also much shorter than the front suspension, resulting is large anti-lift angles and anti-lift ratio.
-Recall that percentage anti-lift takes into considers the percentage of rear braking force, so the effective percentage rear anti-lift is likely much less.
+Because of the rear suspension architecture, the side-view kinematic instant centre for does not move much relative to the suspended mass.
+The side view swing axle is also much shorter as compared to the front suspension, resulting is large anti-lift angles and a large anti-lift ratio.
+Recall that percentage anti-lift takes into considers the percentage of rear braking force, so the effective percentage of rear anti-lift is likely much less.
 At factory ride height, you can expect a rear anti-lift angle of 22 deg and rear anti-lift ratio of 1.96.

 ### Kinematic pitch centre